 In "Drink Your Way to Success," Randolph Hennepin argues that students need to focus more on drinking than studying in order to be successful in their future professions and careers.
 Hennepin justifies this position by suggesting that social drinkers tend to be better at social networking and, because of this, tend to build better social capital with others in their professions, as well as earn more money over their careers.
-Although Hennepin makes some good points, his argument is flawed.
-If students focus more on drinking than studying, as Hennepin suggests, they will likely never do well enough in their courses to get into their profession in the first place.
-Focusing on drinking rather than studying will lead to students who are less likely to graduate and less likely to achieve success in the workplace.
-In "Drink Your Way to Success," Randolph Hennepin argues that students need to focus more on drinking than studying in order to be successful in their future professions and careers.
-Hennepin justifies this position by suggesting that social drinkers tend to be better at social networking and, because of this, tend to build better social capital with others in their professions, as well as earn more money over their careers.
 While it may be true that building up social capital is important for some professions, stating that students should focus on drinking instead of studying will not necessarily lead to eventual success.
 If students focus more on drinking than studying, as Hennepin suggests, they will likely never do well enough in their courses to get into their profession in the first place.
 Focusing on drinking rather than studying will lead to students who are less likely to graduate and less likely to achieve success in the workplace.